The Observability Blog

 3. Security

-Beyond the initial 3 categories, there are typically additional Windows Event Log channels as you can see in this screenshot from a Windows 10 system.
+Beyond the initial three categories, there are typically additional Windows Event Log channels, as seen in this screenshot from a Windows 10 system.

 Getting into the Details on Windows Events

-The cool thing about Windows Event Logs is it is a treasure trove of data that can be used to detect issues with the Windows environment as well as provide an indication of potential problems.
-You just need to know what to look for.
-Windows Event Logs provide a blueprint of current conditions for the Windows systems.
-Applications and the built-in Windows Services use these event logs to record important hardware and software actions that the administrator can use to troubleshoot issues.
+The cool thing about Windows Event Logs is that it is a treasure trove of data that can detect issues with the Windows environment and indicate potential problems.
+You need to know what to look for.
+Windows Event Logs give a blueprint of current conditions for the Windows systems.
+Applications and the built-in Windows Services use these event logs to record necessary hardware and software actions that the administrator can use to troubleshoot issues.
 The Windows operating system tracks specific events in its log files, such as application installations, system logins, network resource access, or errors.

 Anatomy of a Windows Event